tox-wtf/glfs/README.md

 just what the available options are shown above, but only the available themes that are in that path.

+There are also more variables that can be set which can be used to specify where the rendered output goes, where temporary files are located, the stability type of the render, and more.

+An important thing to be aware of is by default, what is set as RENDERTMP (`mktemp -d` by default) will be removed after every file has been converted to a new format (HTML, wget-list, command scripts, etc.) by default.
+If you need to keep the directory for whatever reason, pass `AUTO_CLEAN=0` when running `make` (`make RENDERTMP=~/tmp AUTO_CLEAN=0`).

 Defaults can be changed in a file that isn't tracked (`local.mk`) by declaring variables found in `Makefile` in `local.mk`, such as `REV` and `THEME`.
 This file must be created manually.